ckeditor/ckeditor4-react/samples/state-lifting/README.md

-# State lifting example
+# State lifting

-In this example editor's state is lifted higher up React tree to establish connection between editor and a custom `textarea`.
+Editor's state is lifted higher up React tree to establish connection between editor and a custom `textarea`.

 This sample was known as two-way data binding in v1.